 Being raped can be so shocking that a survivor may not be able to find somewhere in their brain to put the experience.
 Some survivors call the rape something else or find a way to say it was not that bad, and some literally put the fact that they were assaulted out of their heads.
 You may be able to pretend you were never assaulted but still have the strong feelings of the crisis phase of Rape Trauma Syndrome, which can be very confusing.
 Be patient and gentle with yourself.
 Do not force yourself to remember or to talk about what happened if you are not ready.

 If you are in a situation where you feel afraid and isolated and you see no way out, thinking about suicide may seem reasonable.
-Many survivors say that their feelings are so strong and hard to express, that they cannot imagine any other way to show how they are feeling.
+Many survivors say that their feelings are so strong and hard to express that they cannot imagine any other way to show how they are feeling.
 Even if you are not ready to talk about the sexual assault, please consider talking to someone you trust about your thoughts of killing yourself.
-Please seek help if you are having any suicidal ideations 800.273.8255.
+Please seek help if you are having any suicidal ideation and call 988 Suicide & Crisis Lifeline.

 Sometimes, survivors cut, burn, hit, or starve themselves.
 Self-harm can provide a release of tension.
 The physical pain can be a momentary relief from the emotional pain.
 The act of hurting yourself can also make you feel, for a moment, like you are back in control of your body.
 However, the self-harm very quickly makes most survivors feel more out of control and becomes a new problem.
 Please consider talking to someone if you are hurting yourself.
 You deserve not to be hurt anymore.

 For some survivors, creating danger is another way of harming themselves or taking their own lives.
 For some survivors, this relieves some of the feelings of helplessness because of the rush of a dangerous situation.
 Becoming more sexually active than before or deciding never to be sexual again.